richo/groundstation/HACKING.md

 1. An indexing process will start at one of the foremost nodes (at time of writing, this should occur when new objects are written with ancestors)

-2. This process should enumerate it's ancestors, writing them out to a tempfile in the repository (tentatively in `/tmp/$$/...` for dotlocking) one hash per line, in reverse order, ie most recent commit first.
+2. This process should enumerate its ancestors, writing them out to a tempfile in the repository (tentatively in `/tmp/$$/...` for dotlocking) one hash per line, in reverse order, ie most recent commit first.